 Getting Started After unpacking your ICE Box and ICE PS2 Power Supply, you should begin by familiarizing yourself with the connections on the back of the box.
 The sections below will guide you through setting up the ICE Box, and obtaining a lock to spectroscopy using the ICE Box GUI.
 The laser system used in this example is a D2-100 (780nm) DBR laser, and a D2-210 (Rb) spectroscopy module.
 Powering on the ICE Box To power on the ICE Box, connect the ICE PS2 power supply to a standard wall outlet, then connect the ICE Box to the ICE PS2 power supply with the included power supply cable.
-Toggling the rocker switch on the back of the ICE PS2 power supply will turn the power supply on, after which the front 2024/05/14 11:34 3/12 ICE Box Quick Start Guide rocker switch can be toggled to place the ICE system into standby mode.
+Toggling the rocker switch on the back of the ICE PS2 power supply will turn the power supply on, after which the front 2024/05/13 23:22 3/12 ICE Box Quick Start Guide rocker switch can be toggled to place the ICE system into standby mode.
 In standby mode, the ICE Box is not powered on, but can activate either by serial API commands, or by pressing the circular power button on the front of the ICE Box.
 The four LEDs on the front of the ICE PS2 power supply indicate whether the ICE Box is in standby mode (top LED on), or receiving full power (bottom three LEDs on).
-Making Connections to a Laser System The ICE-CS1 and ICE-QT1 boards each have two connections, and the ICE-PB1 board has four.
-Not all connectors on each card are used in the configuration described in this guide, but all connections on each card can be used at the same time.
-While the ICE Box is fully powered off, connect the Hirose temperature control of the D2-100 to the "Ch 1 & 2" Hirose connector on the ICE-QT1 card using an 8-pin Hirose cable.
-Attach an SMA cable to the "Laser Out" SMA on the ICE-CS1 card, then remove the 50Ω shorting cap from the D2-100 and connect the SMA cable.
-Finally, connect the top 6-pin Hirose power connector on the ICE-PB1 card to the power connector of the D2-210 spectroscopy module.
+Making Connections to a Laser System While the ICE Box is fully powered off, connect the temperature control of the D2-100 to the "Ch 1 & 2" Hirose connector on the ICE-QT1 card using an 8-pin Hirose cable.
+Attach an SMA cable to the "Laser Out" SMA on the ICE-CS1 card, then remove the 50Ω shorting cap from the D2-100 and connect the SMA cable to the laser.
+Finally, connect any of the 6-pin Hirose power connectors on the ICE-PB1 card to the power connector of the D2-210 spectroscopy module, and an SMA cable from the signal output of the D2-210 to the "Error In" connector on the CS1 card.
 Power on the ICE system.
 Descriptions of each card can be found below.
 ICE-QT1 On the ICE-QT1 board there are two 8-pin Hirose connectors labeled "Ch 1 & 2", and "Ch 3 & 4" respectively.
 Each Hirose connector can control two TEC plants for a total of four plants per QT1 board.
 One ICE-QT1 board is able to temperature control two D2-100 lasers.